francesco-innocenti/francesco-innocenti.github.io/_posts/2025-04-09-Infinite-Widths-&-Depths-Part-III-The-Maximal-Update-Parameterisation.md

 $$1/\sqrt{\mathtt{fan\_in}}$$ except for the output which is scaled by
 $$1/\mathtt{fan\_in}$$.
 If you read [Part II](https://francesco-innocenti.github.io/posts/2025/02/20/Infinite-Widths-Part-II-The-Neural-Tangent-Kernel/)
 of this series, you might recall that this is very similar to the NTK parameterisation.
-The only difference---which turns out to be critical---is the output scaling.
-This is what allows the feature to change in the infinite-width limit. [[3]](#3) also showed that while in the standard parameterisation (SP) of DNNs (based on He and related initialisations) the features do evolve, the output diverges with the width.
+The only difference is the output scaling, which turns out to be critical and is what allows the features to change in the infinite-width limit. [[3]](#3) also showed that while in the standard parameterisation (SP) of DNNs (based on He and related initialisations) the features do evolve, the output diverges with the width.

 Remarkably, [[4]](#4) showed that in $$\mu$$P many optimal hyperparameters also